Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: The Hierarchical Bayesian Bootstrap

 \section{The Hierarchical Bayesian Bootstrap}

-Let $W^v = \{W_i \}_{i \in S_v}$ denote the observed confounders in stratum $v$ and let $W = \{ W^v \}_{v=1:K}$ denote the full set of confounders.
+Let $W^v = \{W_i \}_{i \in S_v}$ denote the observed confounders in stratum $v$.
 We model $W^v$ as following an unknown distribution $W^v \mid P_v \sim P_v$ and propose a prior for $P_v$ that borrows information across $V$.
-Our approach is inspired by the hierarchical Dirichlet Process (HDP) of Teh et al. \cite{teh2006}.
-The DP is a stochastic process that generates random distributions.
+To build intuition, first consider how this can be done parametrically.
+We could specify model $P_v(w) := N(w; \mu_v, 1)$ with hyper-prior $\mu_v \sim P_0(\mu_v) := N(\mu_v; \mu^*, \alpha )$ for $v=1, 2, \dots K$.
+Here, $P_v$ is completely determined by $\mu_v$.
+Centering all of the $\mu_v$ around a common prior mean $\mu^*$ allows us to borrow information across strata - which is especially helpful for the sparser ones.
+The parameter $\alpha$ controls the strength of information borrowing.
+In the improper case of $\alpha = 0$, we have $\mu_1 = \mu_2 =\dots = \mu_K = \mu^*$, which corresponds to completely pooling the data and estimating a single overall distribution.
+On the other hand, if $\alpha$ is large enough to be uninformative, then it is as if we estimate each of the $\mu_v$ separately - the completely unpooled case.
+Weakly informative values of $\alpha$ correspond to a compromise that only \textit{partially} pools the strata - with degree of pooling corresponding to degree of sparsity in the stratum.
+Now we consider a nonparametric extension of this idea using Dirichlet Processes.
+The DP is a stochastic process that generates random, discrete distributions.
 Due to its flexibility and conjugacy, it has become a popular prior for unknown distributions in Bayesian analysis.
-An important characteristic of the DP is that it generates \textit{discrete} distributions almost surely.
 Suppose we place a DP prior on each $P_v$, denoted $P_v \sim DP(\alpha P_{0v})$.
-The realizations of $P_v$ are centered around a ``mean'' distribution of $P_0$, with $\alpha$ controlling the dispersion of these realizations around $P_{0v}$.
-This is flexible because the posterior of $P_v$ under a DP is a compromise between the prior mean, $P_{0v}$, and the empirical distribution in stratum $V=v$, $\sum_{i\in S_v} \delta_{W_i}(w)$, with relative weight controlled by $\alpha$.
+The realizations of $P_v$ are centered around a ``mean'' distribution of $P_{0v}$, with $\alpha>0$ controlling the dispersion of these realizations around $P_{0v}$.
+This is flexible because the posterior of $P_v$ under a DP is a compromise between the prior mean, $P_{0v}$, and the empirical distribution in stratum $V=v$, $n_v^{-1} \sum_{i\in S_v} \delta_{W_i}(w)$, with relative weight controlled by $\alpha$.
 However, each $P_v$ is centered around its own $P_{0v}$, preventing any borrowing of information across strata.
-This is precisely the motivation behind the HDP prior, which centers the $P_v$ around a \textit{common} mean distribution $P_0$ and adds a DP hyperprior on $P_0$.
-We note that while the following theoretical development may seem complicated, the actual posterior computation will be fully conjugate and efficient.
+This motivates the hierarchical DP (HDP) \citep{teh2006}, which centers the $P_v$ around a \textit{common} mean distribution $P_0$ and adds a DP hyperprior on $P_0$.
+While the following development may seem rather involved, the actual posterior computation will be fully conjugate and efficient.
 Under the HDP prior, the full model for the covariates is